OllieBurke/lisagap/README.md

 `lisa-gap` provides tools for generating realistic gap masks that can be applied to LISA time series data.
 The package supports both planned gaps (e.g., scheduled maintenance) and unplanned gaps (e.g., hardware failures) with configurable statistical distributions.

+The package includes advanced features for smooth tapering around gap edges using customizable Tukey windows, which is particularly useful for frequency domain analysis where sharp discontinuities can introduce spectral artifacts.

 Original code developed by Eleonora Castelli (NASA Goddard) and adapted by Ollie Burke (University of Glasgow).

 ## Installation